-- In the advanced stage liver disease progress to liver failure, a liver transplant is required.
+- In the advanced stage liver disease progress to liver failure, and a liver transplant is required.
 The best treatment option may be a liver transplant.
-A part of the healthy liver is transplanted in the diseased person.
+A part of the healthy liver is transplanted into the diseased person.

 How to prevent it?